New summer hours in effect!

-Interpretive Eduation Programs
+Interpretive Eduation Programs for Kids

 Connect Your Class to the Past!
 Colorado River State Historic Park offers interpretive education programs about the park's history and science programs related to the Wetlands to supplement your classroom curriculum.
 Each program meets specific Arizona Standards for that program’s recommended grade levels.